 “Nothin’ about it.
 I just don’t want to play blackjack with you.
 That’s all.”

 Touches both elegant and bizarre pile up in the movies-within-a-movie formed by the testimony of the witnesses called on by O’Brien: the age-indeterminate Vince Barnett, as the Swede’s cellmate Charleston, appears to be wearing King Lear stage makeup in the pensive and poetic jailhouse stargazing scene, in which he explains that “Mars ain’t no bigger than a bean.”
 Blinky is allowed a florid deathbed monologue, likely inspired by the true story of the last words of logorrheic gangster Dutch Schultz, which took police stenographers hours to transcribe.
 Dum-Dum’s long-legged sprawl on the floor, as he seizes the gun he’s kicked from O’Brien’s hand, is unexpectedly sexy.
 And it’s no knock on O’Brien’s performance to savor his meticulous aping of Humphrey Bogart, particularly in his rendezvous with Gardner en route to the showdown at the Green Cat Lounge.
 It’s in the Green Cat sequence (note the shots of the gimpy bad guy in the mirrors behind both O’Brien and Gardner) that The Killers recalls not Kane so much as another Welles film: imagine a Lady from Shanghai that makes sense.
 But Siodmak’s style is only baroque, not self-referential.
-Like the other German expats, he worked within the system and left auteurist critics to discern his art.
+Like the other European expats, he worked within the system and left auteurist critics to discern his art.

 In the end, the peppy amorality of O’Brien’s investigation is mocked when his superior points out that all he’s accomplished is to prevent premiums from going up “one-tenth of a cent.”
 A moment before, on a grand staircase littered with the femme fatale’s final victims, Sam Levene, as Lieutenant Lubinsky, has barked at Gardner, asserting noir’s true stakes: “Don’t ask a dying man to lie his soul into hell!”
 Siodmak and Lancaster weren’t headed there, of course, but to a fine extended collaboration in Criss Cross and The Crimson Pirate (1952).
 As for the iconographic killers themselves, they were destined to stroll not only into the 1964 remake (directed by Don Siegel, Hellinger’s first choice to helm the original) but also into Steve Martin and Carl Reiner’s Dead Men Don’t Wear Plaid, into the fever dreams of Dennis Potter’s The Singing Detective, and, of course, into the thrilled hearts of noir lovers everywhere.

-Jonathan Lethem is the author of Gun, with Occasional Music and eight other novels.
-He lives in Brooklyn.
 This piece originally appeared in the Criterion Collection’s 2003 DVD edition of The Killers.